metapolator/metapolator/design-spaces.md

 * every instance that is created—whether part of a string or not—in the instances list immediately appears on the current design space and is part (exclusively) of that space;
 * adjustment masters (sequences) cannot be dropped on a design space when it does not contain master or master sequence;
 * the size of the design spaces area is quite variable, in width (window resize) and in height (‘let’s have a good look at that specimen’).
-Therefore design spaces scroll where necessary.
+Therefore design spaces scroll where necessary;
+* reconfiguring a design space, by adding or deleting master & co, means change to all instances, because now more/less elements go into their mix.

 ## exploration space
-Action start when masters get drag ’n’ dropped to the exploration space.
+The action starts when masters get drag ’n’ dropped on the exploration space.
 Adding one master is not _that_ interesting:

 ![](http://mmiworks.net/metapolator/explore1master.png)